SkotBotCambo/hcml_course/README.md

 * [Designing for uncertainty](http://visualization.ischool.uw.edu/hci_uncertainty/)

 #### Discussion Prompts:
+* What roles do interpretability and visualization play in helping a model to be truly "transparent"?
+* How do multiple "views" help users to better understand data and models based on it.

 #### Readings:
 * [Interpretation and trust: designing model-driven visualizations for text analysis](https://dl.acm.org/citation.cfm?id=2207738) (*Jason Chuang*, *Daniel Ramage*, *Christopher Manning*, *Jeffrey Heer*)